NED Features

 NED's Coordinate Calculator

 NED's Coordinate and Extinction Calculator is an easy-to-use coordinate transformation, precession, and position angle calculator.
-It also returns the foreground Galactic extinction (following Schlegel et al. (ApJ 500, 525, 1998).
+It also returns the foreground Galactic extinction, using the Schlafly & Finkbeiner 2011 (ApJ 737, 103, 2011) recalibration of the Schlegel, Finkbeiner & Davis 1998 (ApJ 500, 525, 1998; SFD98) extinction map.
+The original SFD98 extinction values are also returned for comparison purposes.
 The calculator is flexible enough to convert accurately between Besselian and Julian equinoxes, taking the epoch of observation into account when needed.
 Unless you override the defaults, the calculator assumes that Besselian dates refer to the FK4 system, and that Julian dates refer to the FK5 optical system (the more recently adopted International Celestial Reference System (ICRS) is based on VLBI of compact radio sources; ICRS is consistent with FK5 to within the errors of the optical system).

 Back to the Features List.